Nextdoor/kingpin/docs/actors/librato.Annotation.md

 ##### librato.Annotation

-Posts a Annotation to Librato.
+Posts an Annotation to Librato.

 **Options**